 We lived in Highland Park, two and a half miles from the record shop, and could see the black smoke on the horizon in the west.
 Army tanks drove up John R, in our green, quiet neighborhood, untouched by the turmoil on 12th.
 In the absence of news coverage (an official “news blackout”) reports from relatives and friends recounted that it was clearly no “race riot” – they witnessed many Whites looting and carousing in the upheaval – unharmed – right alongside Blacks.

-Yes, there was lawlessness, looting and mayhem – but there was also a drumbeat of revolt.
-The looters were not just street folks, but working people too; caught up in the turmoil and reacting in a city where they remained on the lower scale of wages and jobs.
-They could not shop outside the neighborhoods to which they were confined, and were subject to often prohibitive loans, pricing and layaways to buy items more readily available to others.
-Resistance to these frustrations took many forms – like finally having that color tv, even if looted.
+Yes, there was lawlessness, looting and mayhem – but there was also a drumbeat of revolt underneath it all.
+The looters were not just street folks, or a “criminal element,” but working people too; caught up in the turmoil and reacting in a city where they remained on the lower scale of wages and jobs.
+They could not shop outside the neighborhoods to which they were confined, and were subject to often prohibitive loans, pricing and layaways, to buy items more readily available to others.
+Resistance to these frustrations took many forms on those days in 67.

 Today the question is asked, Riot or Rebellion?
 The word “riot” has come to be used, by especially mainstream news media, to describe eruptions of havoc and violence of no discernible cause, like mayhem after sports events.
-During the disturbance in Detroit, however, it is clear that authorities – the city, state and federal governments – no matter what they stated – regarded Detroit’s upheaval as not just a melee, but a mutiny of some sort – and organized their responses accordingly.
+During the disturbance in Detroit, however, it is clear that authorities – the city, state and federal governments – no matter what they stated – regarded Detroit’s upheaval as not just a melee, but a mutiny.

 Black labor radical, the late General Baker, would recount that he was arrested at his home immediately after the raid of the after-hours club, and was detained through the days of the conflict – presumably as a preventative measure – to stop him (and other activists) from influencing the unrest.
 According to venerable bookseller Ed Vaughn, his Black power bookstore was targeted by police and burned – not once, but twice.